luiswirth/bsc-thesis/src/matter/mesh.typ

   }
 }
 ```
-First of all, the skeleton cannot be empty and all simplicies must be of the
+First, a skeleton cannot be empty, and all contained simplices must have the
 same dimension.
-Furthermore we want to only store canonical representation of simplicies, since
+Furthermore, we enforce that only the canonical representation
-only then the reverse mapping from simplex to index is useful, because independent
+(sorted vertex indices) of simplices is stored.
+This is essential for the
+reverse mapping (simplex-to-index lookup) to be consistently useful; regardless
-of the current vertex ordering we can always convert to the canonical representation
+of the initial ordering of a simplex's vertices, converting it to the canonical
-to get the index.
+sorted form allows retrieval of its unique index within the skeleton.
+Lastly,
-Lastly we have a special requirement on a 0-skeleton, because there the
+a special requirement applies to 0-skeletons: the simplices must represent the
-simplicies are exactly just the vertices and we want them sorted.
+vertices indexed sequentially as $[0], [1], dots, [N-1]$.
+The constructor also
+determines and stores the total number of vertices (`nvertices`) involved in
+the skeleton.

 == Simplicial Complex